 - You can plug it in, and move all of your existing photos onto just the drive, in order to remove them from your computer.
 You can then tell your computer that all new photos should be stored on the EHD.
 You’ll save space on your computer this way.

-- You can use the drive’s installed software (or the software on your computer) to run a periodic or continuous backup of all or some of the data on your computer.
+- You can use the drive’s installed software (or the backup software on your computer) to run a periodic or continuous backup of all or some of the data on your computer.
 In this case, you decide how often the backup occurs, and what is getting backed up.
-But you don’t save space on your main computer, because the external hard drive is just holding a backup, or an exact copy of your photos and other documents on your computer.
+But you don’t save space on your main computer, because the external hard drive is just holding backups, or exact copies of your photos and other documents on your computer.

 - You can use a hard drive as a parking lot to place all of your various photos onto, wherever they are from.
 You can gather all of your photos together from your computers, your thumb drives, disks, and even downloads from cloud services.
 This is a great tool, because once gathered together, you can then use a software program to remove duplicates, and then you can finally have all of your photos in one place.
 Once you’ve gathered them together and organized your photos (and documents if you like), you can set that drive aside and treat it like you would a safe deposit box: insurance for your most important info.